The Flight of the Dodgers

 Because the DC-3 only seated 20 passengers, it required Bump to make two trips every time the team traveled.
 As a result of this and because of the improvements in aviation technology, O’Malley decided that they needed a newer and larger airplane; so, in 1957, he purchased a Convair 440, thus making the Dodgers the first MLB team to actually purchase their own airplane (remember that crap game thing).

 The Convair had a much longer range and could seat 44 passengers.
 To save money, O’Malley purchased the Convair as an “add-on” to a 20-plane order placed by his good friend and Eastern Airlines president of Eddie Rickenbacker, the famous World War I ace and Medal of Honor recipient.
-Rickenbacker agreed to do so and the new plane cost O’Malley $700,000, which was substantially less that it would have cost had O’Malley bought it separately on his own.
+Rickenbacker agreed to do so and the new plane cost O’Malley $700,000, which was substantially less that it would have cost had O’Malley bought it separately.

 The Dodgers used this Convair 440 from 1957 through 1961.
 (Photo courtesy of National Air and Space Museum)